tpg/deadbolt/README.md

 }
 ```

-How the permissions and roles are sourced is up to you.
+How the permissions and groups are sourced is up to you.
 You could created a `DatabaseDriver` or even an `HttpDriver`.